haroonwaqar/Books-Api/README.md

 # Flask Books REST API

-A simple and clean RESTful API built using **Flask**, **SQLAlchemy**, and **PostgreSQL**, with full CRUD functionality for managing books.
-Data is stored in a PostgreSQL database and can be viewed via pgAdmin.
+A simple and clean RESTful API built using **Flask**, **PyMongo**, and **MongoDB**, with full CRUD functionality for managing books.
+Data is stored in a NoSQL database and can be viewed via MongoDB Compass in a collection named books.
 It has input validation using Marshmallow.
 The requests are tested using Postman.

 ## Features